 While it is impossible to be certain, the state in which the hut has been left very clearly indicates that no attempt was made to pack up and take items away.
-One obvious conjecture is that the occupant died a lonely death in the bush and his memorial is a deteriorating bush hut frozen in time.
+One obvious conjecture is that the occupant went off to seek medical attention or enter hospital and never returned.
+Or perhaps he died a lonely death in the bush and his memorial is a deteriorating bush hut frozen in time.

 Little is known of this WWII airstrip at Boorabbin.
 It won’t be too long before the bush obliterates it completely.

 Modern day Boorabbin Airstrip nearby is a typical, rudimentary bush strip, ostensibly built to fly in Police to control people protesting about the construction of a nuclear waste (low level) facility at Mount Walton, 50 kilometres north.

 Boorabbin Rock and the nearby massive water harvesting system that leads to a huge water storage reservoir was part of the water supply system for the now-forgotten steam railway network to Kalgoorlie and beyond.